geo-stark/backup/README.md

 - (if needed) install yandex disk tool: https://github.com/abbat/ydcmd and configure it
 - install gnupg from linux distributive's repository
 - clone and compile program (no external dependencies are needed):
-#

     go build .

-- edit cloud-backup.ini file and put it along with executable or in the root of home folder
+- edit cloud-backup.ini file (see comments inside) and put it along with executable or in the root of home folder
 - add it to /etc/crontab for every night running e.g.
-    4 0  *  * * user_name /home/st/user/backup/backup
+    4 0  *  * * user_name /home/st/user/backup/cloud-backup

 ## Running
  - cloud-backup - check backup schedule and perform backup if needed